Leonard Barden

 Despite being only nine years old, Bodhana Sivanandan is England’s No 2 female blitz player and is the 2157-rated top seed at Leamington, following her performance at the European Women’s Blitz Championship in Monte Carlo, where she held her own against the continental elite.

 Her round one opponent, Elmira Mirzoeva, is a former winner of the Russian Blitz Cup for women.
 She won the UK Women’s Blitz in 2022, and is the 2128-rated No 2 seed at Leamington.
 Sivanandan is sometimes a slow starter in tournaments, so the early pairing favours the older player.
-Third seed Kamila Hryshchenko, rated 2065 and a former world girls champion, is also a contender.
+The third seed, Kamila Hryshchenko, rated 2065 and a former world girls champion, is also a contender.

 It is, however, a huge open competition, with 339 entrants in Montenegro, whose major attraction for its top competitors is as a qualifier for the 2025 knockout World Cup, where even first round losers receive $3,000 prize money.

 The top 20 from the European Championship qualify for the World Cup, and this fact dominates the tournament strategy for almost every grandmaster entrant.
-After Wednesday’s sixth round, when Serbia’s Aleksandar Indjic led on 5.5/6, there were nine players with 5/6 or better, followed by 27 on 4.5/6.
-Translated to 11 rounds, this means that scorers of 7.5/11 or higher will have good chances to qualify, while most of those with 7/11 will be eliminated by speed tie-break mini-matches.
+After Friday’s seventh round, when Serbia’s Aleksandar Indjic led on 6.5/7, there were 14 players with 5.5/7 or better, followed by 32 on 5/7.
+Translated to 11 rounds, this means that scorers of 7.5/11 or higher will have good chances to qualify, while almost all of those with 7/11 will be eliminated.

-England’s only highly seeded player is the former Russian Nikita Vitiugov, who had four points after six rounds, including a quick win against Icelandic veteran Hannes Stefansson in round two, but still needs a better second-half performance to be in the mix for a World Cup place.
+England’s only highly seeded player is the former Russian Nikita Vitiugov, who had 4.5 points after seven rounds, including a quick win against Icelandic veteran Hannes Stefansson, but still needs a better second-half performance to be in the mix for a World Cup place.

 Carlsen then took over.
-He scored a smooth round-four win over India’s Sunilduth Narayanan, beat Wesley So of the US in the endgame, and consolidated his lead by defeating Arjun Erigaisi, who has just achieved a 2800 classical rating, in a complex battle.
-With Friday’s three rounds of Rapid to come, Carlsen leads on 5/6 ahead of Uzbekistan’s world No 6, Nodirbek Abdusattorov, on 4.5/6.
+He scored a smooth round-four win over India’s Sunilduth Narayanan, beat Wesley So of the US in the endgame, then consolidated his lead by defeating Arjun Erigaisi, who has just achieved a 2800 classical rating, in a complex battle.

 3946 1 Qc7! so that if Bxc7 2 g5 mate, while White threatens 2 Qxf4.
 The game ended 1…Bxh6 2 Qe5+ Kg5 3 h4+!
 Kxh4 4 Rh3+!
 Kg5 (if Kxh3 5 Qg3 mate) 5 Qe7+ and Black resigned in the face of 5…f6 6 Qe3+ Kxg4 7 Qg3 mate.
 The complete game can be found here.